How to become a cognitive behavioural therapist

 - psychology

-You may still be able to get onto postgraduate training without a related degree.
-To do this, you'll need to show that you meet the knowledge, skills and attitude requirements of the British Association for Behavioural and Cognitive Psychotherapies.
+You might be able to get onto a postgraduate course without a degree if you have the knowledge, skills and attitudes required by the British Association for Behavioural and Cognitive Psychotherapies (BABCP).

 Entry requirements